When Does Flirting Cross The Line?

 • When do you each consider flirting to have crossed the line?

-When one partner has a flirty, playful personality and is used to communicating in a flirtatious manner, asking them to change their behavior can be difficult.
+When one partner has a flirty, playful personality and is used to interacting in a flirtatious manner, asking them to change their behavior can be difficult.
 In fact, it may actually be part of what you love about them.

 But each of you owe it to the other to show respect and maintain the integrity of your relationship.
 Overt flirting and allowing others to think you may not be committed to your partner because of your behavior isn’t acceptable.

-Anything that makes your partner uncomfortable or has the potential to compromise your relationship is not okay.
-Your best bet is to direct your flirtatious behavior toward your partner and make it fun.
+So, best bet is to direct your flirtatious behavior toward your partner solely.
 This can reinforce the feelings of closeness between you and enhance your attraction to each other.

-The easiest way to ensure that your flirting never crosses the line is simply to not do it.
-For some, however, that’s not easy and they may not even want to try to stop.
-Be careful though, flirting poses a big threat to the health and happiness of your relationship and it’s just not worth it.
+However, for some it’s just not that easy and they may not even want to try to stop.
+Be careful though, flirting poses a big threat to the health and happiness of your relationship, and so in the end it’s just not worth it.

 Guy-Stuff-Counseling-cheating-spouse-cta.jpg